hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 CREATE INDEX tasks_list_id on tasks(list_id);
 ```

 The most frequent query is `SELECT * FROM tasks WHERE list_id IN (1, 2, 3)`.
 Unfortunately this query is rather expensive!
-Especially when querying for tenth or hundreds of list ids.
-Lets see what is going on!
+Especially when querying for many list ids.

 ```
-EXPLAIN ANALYZE SELECT *
+EXPLAIN (ANALYZE, BUFFERS) SELECT *
 FROM tasks
 WHERE list_id IN (1, 2);
 ```